Thursday: 1:00 pm-2:00 pm

-Nicole F. Watts is a professor in the Dept. of Political Science, where she teaches on comparative politics, the politics of the Middle East and North Africa, and social movements.
-Her research interests include ethnopolitical and national movements, state-society relations, protest and dissent, and Kurdish politics and mobilization, particularly in Iraq and Turkey.
+Nicole F. Watts is a professor in the Dept. of Political Science, where she teaches on social movements, comparative politics, nationalism, and the politics of the Middle East and North Africa.
+Her research interests include protest and dissent, ethnopolitical and national movements, state-society relations, and Kurdish politics and mobilization, particularly in Iraq and Turkey.
 She is a graduate of the School of Oriental and African Studies (SOAS) in London (1992) and the University of Washington in Seattle (2001).

 Watts is the author and editor of two books as well as numerous chapters and articles.
 She is currently completing a book manuscript, tentatively titled Peshawa and the Protesters in the Dreamland, based on her research in the Kurdistan region of Iraq.
 Her most recent publications include a 2017 chapter, “Re-Claiming Halabja,” in The Kurdish Question Revisited, ed.
 Gareth Stansfield and Mohammed Shareef (London and New York: Hurst and Oxford University Press) and “The Spring in Sulaimani: Kurdish Protest and Political Identities,” in Political Identities and Popular Uprisings in the Middle East, ed.
 Shabnam Holliday and Philip Leech (London: Rowman and Littlefield Publishers, 2016).
 She is also an occasional contributor to the Washington Post/Monkey Cage.